-Join Tim Grey for an in-depth discussion in this video Output sharpening in Adobe Camera Raw, part of Optimal Output with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Output sharpening in Adobe Camera Raw, part of Photoshop CS6: Optimal Output.

 When you use Adobe Camera Raw to process a raw capture so that it can be worked on …in PhotoShop, you have a wide variety of controls available to you. …That includes a sharpening control in the Detail section. …Which enables you to compensate for the loss of sharpness that occurs in the …digital capture.
 But in addition to that sharpening we …also have the option to sharpen the image as part of the output workflow process. …We can take a look at those settings in the workflow Options dialog. …I'll go ahead and click the summary of the Output settings at the bottom of the …preview that will bring up the work flow options dialog.…

 In here we have a sharpened option.
 You'll see that we can sharpen for the …screen in other words displaying images on a computer monitor for example, or for …printing to glossy paper or matte paper.
 If you choose one of these options you'll …have an additional amount option, so you'll see here for example, a low …standard or high setting.
 The problem with using these Options is, …

 - Output preparation

 - Advanced sharpening techniques